zhenlan0426/ARI2025/README.md

 #### ARI2025 - Lessons
-1. based on Fine_Tune copy 2, 3, 5. mask does not seem to matter. branch off from functions_old
+1. Based on Fine_Tune copy 2, 3, 5. mask does not seem to matter. branch off from functions_old
 2. BOS_Y -> row -> col does not work well as model predict row and then proceed to predict cell 1 as shown in Fine_Tune copy 4. row_special_token -> row and col_special_token -> col
 3. VLM modifications: